-The moment that you know the different type of rabbit bedding that you can choose from, you will be able to choose one that will be best for you, your rabbit and your wallet.
+The moment that you know the different types of rabbit bedding that you can choose from, you will be able to choose one that will be best for you, your rabbit, and your wallet.

 These are the top choices that you can consider using, and that will be safe to use for your rabbit.

 This is one of the best options that you can choose for your rabbit.
 To have a fleece bedding or cage lining that is washable.
 This is going to save a lot on replacing the bedding because it is washable.

 However, this means that you need to wash the bedding on are a regular basis.
 This is a cheap option, but regular cleaning is essential.

 This is a great option for smaller rabbits that are still getting cold during the colder days.
 Remember that small rabbits normally live underground.
 Where it is warm and safe.
 So, this is a great option for them.

 In most cases, this is what is used as rabbit bedding.
 Aspen is cheap, easy to replace and it is eco-friendly.
 However, it doesn’t absorb as great as other options, and it can become smelly if you don’t clean the cage and replace the aspen on a regular basis.